Netcracker/KubeMarine/documentation/Installation.md

 dnf -y --refresh install containerd dnf -y --refresh install podman
 ```
-After the successful execution of the commands .
-It is necessary to complete the installation by excluding the **prepare.cri.install** task.
+After the successful execution of the commands, it is necessary to complete the installation by excluding the **prepare.cri.install** task.

 **Preconfigured**
 * SSHD running on each VM via port 22.